 is an award-winning interdisciplinary artist making works with empathy, interaction, and dialogue at their core, often for unfiltered audiences.
 Conversation and collaboration are central to her practice: between makers of different disciplines, public contributors, and audiences.

-Rhiannon is recipient of the Adrian Howells Award for Intimate Performance 2019.
+Rhiannon is an Another Route International Fellow (2022-23), and recipient of the Adrian Howells Award for Intimate Performance 2019.

 an interdisciplinary performance artist

 Rhiannon is driven by dialogue and context, and works across mediums to find the most suitable way to engage audiences within a given issue or setting.
 She brings the audience-focus of a theatre background to work that has included

 - interactive digital art

 with a growing digital practice.

 Rhiannon is evolving a reputation for internet-situated work and innovative uses of digital mediums.
 She was awarded the inaugural commission for a web-based performance from The Space in 2015, and a Culture in Quarantine commission from the BBC in 2020 for The Soothing Presence of Strangers (broadcast on Radio 3).

 Rhiannon regularly presents on audience-focussed design and integrated access, with a specialism in publicly situated internet art works such as How to Hold, Behold and Be Held for Wellcome Collection in 2021.
 As associate artist of Coney Rhiannon led a Jerwood-funded training and commissioning process for interactive works using handheld technology in 2019.

 As well as mentoring artists through creative processes, Rhiannon also privately supports individuals and organisations to look carefully at the way in which they work with others, helping the industry to become more sustainable by addressing access and inclusion issues, and exploitative working practices in the sector.
 Rhiannon was a founding member of the Artists Sounding Board at Battersea Arts Centre and served on it from 2015-2021.